syncfusion-content/wpf-docs/wpf/Maps/Bubbles.md

 {% endtabs %}

-When the under-bound object value is 22789702, then the fill color of the corresponding bubble is set to `#7FEB737C`.
-As mentioned earlier, the under-bound value of the bubble is set through the [`ValuePath`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting.html#Syncfusion_UI_Xaml_Maps_BubbleMarkerSetting_ValuePath) in the BubbleMarkerSetting.
+When the under-bound object value is 22789702, the fill color of the corresponding bubble is set to `#7FEB737C`.
+As mentioned earlier, the under-bound value of the bubble is set using the [`ValuePath`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.BubbleMarkerSetting.html#Syncfusion_UI_Xaml_Maps_BubbleMarkerSetting_ValuePath) in the BubbleMarkerSetting.

 When the under-bound value is under any of the given sorted range or above the sorted range, then the fill is set as `Black`.